nxskok/pasias/docs/15-logistic-regression.md

 its "levels" (different categories).
-So, to get to that point, I had to select all the categorical-as-text variables (which is actually all the ones that are not numeric), and then make a factor out of each of them. `mutate_all` does the same thing to all the columns: it runs `factor` on them, and saves the results back in variables of the same name as they were before.
+So, to get to that point, I had to select all the categorical-as-text variables (which is actually all the ones that are not numeric), and then make a factor out of each of them. `mutate_all` does the same thing to all the columns: "for each column, run `factor` on it", and saves the results back in variables of the same name as they were before.
 Using `summary` also shows how many observations we had in each category.